chelma/LP02/README.md

 pipenv run streamlit run start_chat.py
 ```

+This will launch a Streamlit app, which should redirect you to your default browser and allow you to chat w/ an AI Agent.

 #### In AWS
 The package uses Terraform to manage its cloud deployments.
 You'll need valid AWS Credentials in your keyring (check using `aws sts get-caller-identity`).